The purpose of a custom resistor network is to solve system design challenges.

 Resistor Matching In A Network

 Matched resistor devices are typically used in precision amplifier resistor divider circuits.
-In these applications resistor tolerance matching, load life stability and matched temperature performance are all important considerations.
+In these applications matched resistor tolerance and temperature performance are important considerations.
+Load life stability is also an issue.

 The choice of materials and manufacturing methods is critical.
 This is particularly important if there are several resistors each with their own value and tolerance in the network.